Updated: Aug 23

 Tomorrow the vet is coming to our house and will put him to sleep while I hold him and tell him how much I love him.
 I am writing this because I need to let it out.
 He had a hard life for 10 years and I was hoping to give him longer years of love and security.
 August 4 would have been 2 years that we got him.
 That little man deserve so much better.
 I am glad we were able to provide the best for him in his last years.
 But he deserved so much longer.

 This is the last picture I have of him.
 He smiled a lot on the last days.
 He also seem a lot more uncomfortable and his panting was bad, but he seem to enjoy every minute of us and smile at us a lot.
 As hard as this is, I am trying to remind myself that we let him go to sleep just before the pain started.
-I need to think that he was days away but that it wasn't in pain yet.
+I need to think that he was days away but that he wasn't in pain yet.

 Thursday July 30, 2020, 10 AM -